Effort—what MacArthur Genius Grant winner Angela Duckworth famously dubbed “grit”—is essential to success.

-In business, this process for unlocking potential and fueling growth is known as gap analysis.
+In business, this process for unlocking potential and creating an action plan is known as gap analysis.

-This article walks through a simplified process for conducting just such an analysis, along with a downloadable template to guide you.
+This article walks through a simplified process for conducting just such an analysis, along with a gap analysis template to guide your future research.

 - Performance: Where are we?